Skip to main content

 Paid Family Caregiver Programs in Mississippi

-Last updated: 31 March 2026 Bottom Line: Mississippi does not have a simple stand-alone state program that automatically sends a paycheck to a spouse or adult child for caring for an older adult at home.
-For most seniors, the real path is the Mississippi Medicaid Elderly and Disabled Waiver.
-That waiver can sometimes allow a … Read more
+Last updated: 27 May 2026 Bottom Line: Mississippi does not have one simple state program that pays any spouse, son, daughter, or relative to care for an older adult at home.
+For most seniors, the main route is the Elderly and Disabled Waiver.
+This Medicaid waiver may allow some non-spouse relatives to be paid for … Read more

 Paid Family Caregiver Programs in Minnesota